tomkooij/modelleertaal/README.md

 ## Installation

-Node.js using npm and grunt:
+To use the `master` branch (development version) of the webapp and/or compiler you will need to build it.
+This requires Node.js, npm and grunt:

 ```
 npm install -g grunt-cli